EastWoodYang/Gradle-Repo/README.md

         apply plugin: 'gradle-repo-build'

-3. Create repo.xml in root project, and describes the structure and dependency tree of your project.
+3. Create repo.xml in root project, and describes the structure and dependency of the repo project.

     <img src='https://github.com/EastWoodYang/gradle-repo/blob/master/picture/1.png'/>